-The decision about whether or not to change your name after marriage is a struggle for many women, despite it being something the majority of men don't consider for themselves.
+The decision about whether or not to change your name after marriage is a struggle for many women, despite it being something the majority of men don't consider for themselves due to tradition.
 Though taking on a married name is the choice that comes with a lot of paperwork, keeping your original name comes with its own set of logistical issues.
 Typically, this is due to other people’s assumptions: receiving mail or checks with a name that is not legally or socially yours.

-Obviously, if the bride is choosing to keep her maiden name, such an announcement would not be accurate – not to mention the complications that can arise for same-sex couples.
-Thankfully, there are options to make the grand entrance fit for the pair it is celebrating.
+If the bride is choosing to keep her maiden name, an introduction like the one mentioned above would not be accurate – not to mention the complications that can arise for same-sex bride or groom couples.
+Thankfully, there are options to make the grand entrance introduction fit for the pair – bride and groom, bride and bride, or groom and groom – it is celebrating.

 Sticking to first names is probably the simplest way to skirt around this introduction issue.
 Announcements could be: “For the first time as husband and wife, John and Jane!” or for gender-neutral versions: “For the first time as a married couple, John and Joe!” or even “Now introducing the newlyweds, Jane and Joan!”

 That said, if you would prefer to make it crystal clear that your last name is not changing, these same introductions could be used with both people’s full names instead of just their first, i.e. “John Doe and Jane Smith.”
 Consider: "For the first time as a married couple, John Doe and Jane Smith!" or "Now introducing the newlyweds, John Doe and Jane Smith!"

 As with any wedding ceremony or reception decisions, the important thing is to make sure your wedding choices represent who the two of you are as a couple and the wedding flow you hope to obtain – after all, that is what the big day is all about.